ribosomeprofiling/ribor/README.md

 ### Note for Bioconductor Installation

 For now, RiboR is **NOT** a bioconductor package.
-Please use the alternative instalattion instructions given above.
+Please use the alternative installation instructions given above.

 RiboR has been submitted to Bioconductor for evaluation.
 We hope that RiboR will be available via Bioconductor on the next release cycle.
+Once it is available, the download instructions will be as follows.

+### Install Latest Version from Bioconductor (Not Yet Available)
+`if (!requireNamespace("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")`

+`BiocManager::install("ribor")`

 ## Documentation

 [Here](https://ribosomeprofiling.github.io/ribor/ribor.html) is a walk-through of RiboR.